Henst's goshawk: Diet

-The Henst's goshawk is an adept forest predator whose diet mainly consists of medium to large sized birds and mammals.
+Henst's goshawk is an adept forest predator whose diet mainly consists of medium to large sized birds and mammals.
 With powerful eyesight, large curved talons and a curved raptor beak it is an extremely adept predatory animal.
 Hunting occurs from a discrete tree perch or from low forest floor flight.
 Henst's goshawk will not leave the canopy cover while foraging.

 The preferred prey are lemurs and poultry that occur within primary forest habitat.
-The ability to hunt lemurs makes the Henst's goshawk an important part of the Madagascan food web.
+The ability to hunt lemurs makes Henst's goshawk an important part of the Madagascan food web.
 Henst's also does not exhibit a species preference and will hunt a large range of lemurs as well, ranging from 100g to 4kg.
 Thereby Henst's plays an important role in maintaining population health in Lemurs by reducing the abundance of diseased and old individuals, keeping the population healthy.

 Vocalizations

 The basic call is a loud, crackling and rapid "ang-ang-ang-ang...".
 These vocalizations can be heard crackling through the canopy when in flight.
 However, these calls are rarely heard as Henst's is a more secretive species.

-Except for the breeding season, when the Henst's goshawk can be very loud and vocal.
+Except for the breeding season, when Henst's goshawk can be very loud and vocal.
 They will utter a rapid succession of "keey-keey-keey' in order to communicate with potential breeding partners.

 Conservation

-An assessment by Birdlife International in 2016 has placed Accipiter Henstii as Vulnerable on the IUCN Red List.
-The justification for this conservation status is the relatively small population size estimated at 1000–2,250 individuals.
-With that population, the number of breeding adults is estimated to be 670-1500 individuals.
+An assessment by Birdlife International in 2016 has placed Henst's goshawk as Vulnerable on the IUCN Red List.
+The justification for this conservation status is the relatively small population size estimated at 1,000–2,250 individuals.
+With that population, the number of breeding adults is estimated to be 670-1,500 individuals.
 This population is estimated to be decreasing due to deforestation and human disturbance.

 The species is quite sparse and elusive to most surveys and therefore accurate population measures are difficult to obtain.
 A more thorough investigation of the population is declined and most likely will lead to a higher threat category.

 Henst's goshawk occurs in several protected areas within Madagascar such as the Ranomafana National Park and the Tsingy de Bemaraha Strict Nature Reserve.
-The Madagascan Government has pledged to further protect the island’s unique biodiversity.
+The Madagascan Government has pledged to further protect the island's unique biodiversity.